-2:30 рм - 4:00 рм PLENARY II LIBERTY GRADUATE EDUCATION FOR A CHANGING WORLD-LAPIDUS LECTURE is lecture was established to honor the late Jules B. LaPidu ecture is delivered each year by international leaders and v Changing labor markets, student demographics, and geopolitical realities challenge univer administrators and graduate educators to rethink the way research is conducted and disseminated, the curriculum is organized, and the funding models that underlie both.
-Join three higher education leaders in this plenary as they explore the implications of these tree for better educating and nurturing the scientists and scholars we will need to solve today a tomorrow's pressing challenges.
-Chair: Speakers: Tim Killeen, President, University of Illinois System Carlos Santiago, Commissioner Emeritus, Massachusetts Dep Education artment of Higher 4:00 рм - 4:30 рм REFRESHME INT BREAK INDEPENDENCE A-E SPONSORED BY: American University New Jersey Institute of Technology New York University University of Delaware 4:30 рм - 5:30 рм CONCURREN NT SESSIONS IG THE STRENGTHS OF FIRST-GENERATION GRADUATE NAMING BARRIERS AND IDENTIFYING OPPORTUNITIES INDEPENDENCE F-H Faculty and administrators across institutions will discuss research toward evided practice and programmatic effort to better understand the intersecting identities of generation college students in graduate programs.
-Panelists will share recomme the study to cultivate intentional institutional support to first-generation and minor graduate students and the value of ongoing partnerships between faculty and the school to translate research into practice. identities of first- recommendations from and minoritized ulty and the graduate Moderator: Lisa Garcia Bedolla, Vice Provost, Graduate Studies and Dear University of California, Berkeley Speakers: Rashné Jehangir, Professor, Higher Education, University of N David J. Nguyen, Dean, University College and Associate Prof Counseling and Higher Education, Ohio University essor, Department of
+2:30 рм - 4:00 рм PLENARY II LIBERTY GRADUATE EDUCATION FOR A CHANGING WORLD-LAPIDUS LECTURE The LaPidus lecture was established to honor the late Jules B. LaPidus, a past-president of CGS.
+The lecture is delivered each year by international leaders and visionary thinkers.
+Changing labor markets, student demographics, and geopolitical realities challenge administrators and graduate educators to rethink the way research is conducted an disseminated, the curriculum is organized, and the funding models that underlie bo three higher education leaders in this plenary as they explore the implications of the for better educating and nurturing the scientists and scholars we will need to solve tomorrow's pressing challenges.
+Chair: Speakers: Chevelle Newsome, Dean, Graduate Studies, California State Charles (Chuck) Ambler, Professor Emeritus, History and For School, University of Texas at El Paso - Tim Killeen, President, University of Illinois System Carlos Santiago, Commissioner Emeritus, Massachusetts De Education partment of Higher 4:00 рм - 4:30 рм REFRESHME INT BREAK INDEPENDENCE A-E Sponsored by: AMERICAN UNIVERSITY New Jersey Institute of Technology New York University UNIVERSITY OF DELAWARE 4:30 рм - 5:30 рм CONCURREN NT SESSIONS IG THE STRENGTHS OF FIRST-GENERATION GRADUATE NAMING BARRIERS AND IDENTIFYING OPPORTUNITIES INDEPENDENCE F-H Faculty and administrators across institutions will discuss research toward evidence-based practice and programmatic effort to better understand the intersecting identities of first-generation college students in graduate programs.
+Panelists will share recommendations from the study to cultivate intentional institutional support to first-generation and minoritized graduate students and the value of ongoing partnerships between faculty and the graduate school to translate research into practice.
+Moderator: Lisa Garcia Bedolla, Vice Provost, Graduate Studies and Dea University of California, Berkeley an, Graduate Division, Speakers: Rashné Jehangir, Professor, Higher Education, University of Minnesota David J. Nguyen, Dean, University College and Associate Professor, Department of

-CREATING A SENSE OF COMMUNITY AND BELONGING FOR MASTER'S SHAW/LEDROIT PARK
+CREATING A SENSE OF COMMUNITY AND BELONGING FOR MASTER'S SHAW/LEDROIT PARK STUDENTS